 Department of Anthropology Mailing Address

-Full Doctorate degree (equivalent to the German Habilitat) from the Severtsev Institute of Ecology in Moscow (1991)
+Full Doctorate (“Doctor of Science”) in Subsistence Ecology and Resource Management (equivalent to Habilitat) from the N.N.
+Severtsev Institute of Ecology, Moscow (1991)

 PhD in Anthropology from the Institute of Ethnography, Russian Academy of Sciences (1977)